 III.
-The Recommended Approach For Developing Integrative Accountable Care Strategies
+The Recommended Approach For Developing Specialty Accountable Care Strategies

-In the value-based reimbursement era, each stakeholder is rethinking its role.
-Those roles, pitfalls, and opportunities vary by setting.
-Some of the questions are: What is our maximum value-adding contribution across an entire patient population?
-How can we generate quality and savings improvements for the ACO and thus maximize performance rewards through our role in the system in our medical community?

-Under accountable care, the gains for providers will not be from seeing a patient cheaper or quicker, but how to reduce costs for a patient population over a given period of time.
+In the value-based reimbursement era, each specialty is rethinking its role.
+Some of the questions confronting specialists are: What is our maximum value-adding contribution across an entire patient population?
+How can we generate quality and savings improvements for the ACO and thus maximize performance rewards for our specialty?
+This rethinking is perhaps most dramatic regarding savings.
+The gain will not be from seeing a patient cheaper or quicker, but how to reduce costs for a patient population over a given period of time, often one to three years.
 Quality metrics exist to measure the quality of care rendered by one physician to one patient.
-But it is as fundamental as it is radically different, that accountable care strategic developments for any specialty and community health partner focus on excising avoidable waste across the continuum of care for the entire patient population.
-New coordination transition, education and engagement metrics will need to be developed and properly weighted by peers.
+But it is as fundamental as it is radically different, that accountable care strategic developments for any specialty focus on excising avoidable waste across the continuum of care for the entire patient population.
+New coordination transition, education and engagement metrics will need to be developed and properly weighted by peer clinicians.

-What an ACO should prioritize is given by this review of the top five high-yield targets for ACOs:
+A hint of what a specialty should prioritize is given by this review of the top five high-yield targets for ACOs:

 - Wellness/prevention

-- Mental health management
+- Chronic care management

 - Reduced hospitalizations

-- Care coordination and transitions
+- Care and transitions

 - Multi-specialty coordination of complex patients

-From these potential initiatives, the ACO should prioritize the ones likely to have the quickest and biggest results within their community.
-The selected initiative must have proven metrics and community health care leaders willing to champion the effort.
-See what is working elsewhere and present the question: what are the number one things you could or would do within your community to improve wellness, if you had the resources.
-This should reveal the potential prioritized list of value-add ACO initiatives.
+From these potential initiatives, prioritize the ones which are likely to have the quickest and biggest results, proven metrics and leaders within the specialty willing to champion the effort.
+What is working elsewhere?
+This should reveal for the specialty its potential prioritized list of value-add ACO initiatives.